 Christmas is one of the best times to visit Cuba.
 The weather is still warm (yes, even in December!), mosquitoes won’t bug you, and you can experience popular Cuban traditions during Christmas and New Year’s Eve.

 How is Christmas celebrated in Cuba?

 Christmas celebrations in Cuba begin late in the evening, meaning most adults and even children are awake to welcome Christmas day as the clock chimes midnight.

 Celebrants wish each other a “Feliz Navidad”.
 While Santa Claus isn’t quite as popular in Cuban traditions as elsewhere, he is popular with children.
 They call him Santi Clo or Papa Noel.
 Some children may hang stockings for him to fill, although it’s not a widespread tradition.

 Families may decorate with a favorite heirloom like a Nativity set.
 Most will toast friends and loved ones with a glass of rum.

 The Christmas season ends on the sixth of January, known as Epiphany or Day of the Three Kings.
-While it’s seen as more of a religious holiday, there are still street celebrations in parts of Havana that resemble Carnival celebrations throughout Latin America.
+While it’s seen as more of a religious holiday, street celebrations in parts of Havana still resemble Carnival celebrations throughout Latin America.
 Dancing, music, and good food make a lovely end to Christmas in Cuba.